Weak convergence of the localized disturbance flow to the coalescing Brownian flow: Introduction

 \section{Introduction}

 This paper is a contribution to the theory of stochastic flows in one dimension.
-Our main result, Theorem \ref{MAIN}, establishes the weak convergence of a certain class of stochastic flows, which we call disturbance flows, to the coalescing Brownian flow.
+The main result is Theorem~\ref{MAIN}.
+It establishes weak convergence of a certain class of discrete-time stochastic flows on the circle, which we call disturbance flows, to the coalescing Brownian flow.
 This is motivated by a surprising connection with a model of Hastings and Levitov \cite{HL} for planar aggregation, which is worked out in our companion paper \cite{NT2}.
-In this model, the flow of harmonic measure on the cluster boundary is a disturbance flow, and our convergence theorem then shows that that the random structure of fingers in the Hasting--Levitov cluster is well described in the small-particle limit by the coalescing Brownian flow.
+In this model, the flow of harmonic measure on the cluster boundary is a disturbance flow, and our convergence theorem then shows that the random structure of fingers in the Hasting--Levitov cluster is well described in the small-particle limit by the coalescing Brownian flow.

-Disturbance flows, which we define in the next section, are discrete in time, whilst acting, possibly discontinuously, but preserving order, on the circle.
-In seeking a suitable metric space on which to consider weak convergence of such flows, we were led to introduce some new spaces, which we call the continuous weak flow space and the cadlag weak flow space.
-These spaces have a number of convenient properties, which we prove, and indeed provide a good framework for weak convergence of one-dimensional flows.
+A disturbance flow is a composition of independent and identically distributed random maps of the circle to itself.
+We do not assume that the maps are homeomorphisms, but do require that they preserve order.
+We consider the limit where the maps are close to the identity and are well localized.
+In this limit, we show that the trajectories of points in the flow converge weakly to coalescing Brownian motions.
+Further, we obtain a corresponding result at the level of flows.
+In formulating this, we define some new metric spaces, which we call the continuous weak flow space and the cadlag weak flow space.
+These spaces have a number of convenient properties, which we prove.
+In particular, the continuous weak flow space provides a state-space for the coalescing Brownian flow where its independent-increment and reversibility properties are transparently expressed.
+The cadlag weak flow space provides a good framework for weak convergence of one-dimensional stochastic flows with jumps.